utkrisht-sikka/Mesh_chaos_s/README.md

 #Installation Guide

-The game has been written in python3.Download the python file from <link>
+The game has been written in python3.Download the python file from https://github.com/utkrisht-sikka/Mesh_chaos_s/blob/master/Mesh_chaos_s.py

 For Windows users:
 1.Open cmd.